 The time taken for us to provide the statement may extend the time limit for asking for a revision or seeking an appeal to the tribunal.

 How do I ask the appeal tribunal to look at the council's decision?

 You must make the request to us in writing within one month of the date on the decision notification letter.
-Our leaflet explaining the decision-making and appeals procedures contains a form that can be used to appeal.

 If you have already asked us to revise our decision and have received a reply about the request, you have one month from the date of our reply to ask for your case to be considered by the appeal tribunal.